jaimejim/jaimejim.github.io/_posts/2018-02-19-research-tips.markdown

 ---
-title: "Finding that paper you are looking for"
+title: "Finding that publication you are looking for."
 layout: post
 date: 2018-02-19 18:14
 tag: